Streaming Parrotron for on-device speech-to-speech conversion: Abstract

 \section{Abstract}

-We present a fully on-device and streaming Speech-To-Speech (STS) conversion model that normalizes a given input speech directly to synthesized output speech (a.k.a.
-Parrotron).
-Deploying such an end-to-end model locally on mobile devices pose significant challenges in terms of memory footprint and computation requirements.
-In this paper, we present a streaming-based approach to produce an acceptable delay, with minimal loss in speech conversion quality, when compared to a non-streaming server-based approach.
-Our approach consists of first streaming the encoder in real time while the speaker is speaking.
-Then, as soon as the speaker stops speaking, we run the spectrogram decoder in streaming mode along the side of a streaming vocoder to generate output speech in real time.
-To achieve an acceptable delay–quality trade-off, we study a novel hybrid approach for look-ahead in the encoder which combines a look-ahead feature stacker with a look-ahead self-attention.
-We also compare the model with int4 quantization aware training and int8 post training quantization and show that our streaming approach is $\approx$2x faster than real time on the Pixel4 CPU.
+We present a fully on-device streaming Speech2Speech conversion model that normalizes a given input speech directly to synthesized output speech.
+Deploying such a model on mobile devices pose significant challenges in terms of memory footprint and computation requirements.
+We present a streaming-based approach to produce an acceptable delay, with minimal loss in speech conversion quality, when compared to a reference state of the art non-streaming approach.
+Our method consists of first streaming the encoder in real time while the speaker is speaking.
+Then, as soon as the speaker stops speaking, we run the spectrogram decoder in streaming mode along the side of a streaming vocoder to generate output speech.
+To achieve an acceptable delay-quality trade-off, we propose a novel hybrid approach for look-ahead in the encoder which combines a look-ahead feature stacker with a look-ahead self-attention.
+We show that our streaming approach is $\approx$2x faster than real time on the Pixel4 CPU.